 By Our Correspondent/Karelia, Russia

-Crews will then face two days of competition (Saturday and Sunday, February 17-18) and four selective sections on snowy trails and forest tracks in the Suojarvi and Sortvala districts of the Republic of Karelia.
-The ceremonial finish will take place in the village of Vyartsilya on Sunday afternoon.
+The action concludes with a further two selective sections on snowy trails and forest tracks in the Suojarvi and Sortvala districts of the Republic of Karelia today before the ceremonial finish in the village of Vyartsilya.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Stoinis ‘sure’ Green can fit into Aussie World Cup squad

 Klaasen, Miller help South Africa down India in rain-hit ODI

 Verstappen looks for ‘perfect weekend’ to retain F1 title

 Hamilton calls for severe punishment for cost cap violators